pantheon-systems/documentation/source/content/guides/decoupled/overview/10-v1-pipeline.md

 To switch over a single multidev environment, set an environment variable in your site's dashboard named `FLAG_V1_PIPELINE` to the name of a Multidev branch that you can make next like `multi-v1pipeline`.

-TODO: Add screenshot

 ![Setting FLAG_V1_PIPELINE in the dashboard](../../../../images/decoupled/v1-flag.png)

 To see the improvement in build times, you will need to make at least two pushes to the branch.
 The first push will be a full build, and the second push will be a cached build.
 For our own Docs site, we saw a reduction of many minutes in build time.

 If you are satisfied with the results, you can switch over all branches and builds by setting the environment variable to `all`.
-If you wish to test across multiple branches, you can set the environment variable to a comma-separated list of branches like `multi-v1pipeline,multi-v1pipeline2`.
+If you wish to test across multiple branches, you can set the environment variable to a comma-separated list of branches like `multi-v1pipeline, multi-v1pipeline2, pr-123`.
 TODO: ADD PR EXAMPLE see

 ![Multiple commna separated values in FLAG_V1_PIPELINE](../../../../images/decoupled/v1-flag-comma.png)